Pistis-Sophia/eidon-capsule-v6/README.md

 Eidon reflects what you bring.

-If you show up real — it responds like nothing else.
+If you show up real — it is capable of reflecting that.

 ---